-This word first occurs in the Hebrew Bible in Numbers 5:22 when the Priest addresses a suspected adulteress and she says, “so be it.”
+This word first occurs in the Hebrew Bible in Numbers 5:22 when the Priest addresses an adulteress and she says, “so be it.”
 Overall, the word appears in the Hebrew Bible 30 times.
 Three distinct Biblical usages of this word may be noted:

 - Initial Amen, referring back to words of another speaker and introducing an affirmative sentence.
 Example: “And Benaiah the son of Jehoiada answered the king, and said, Amen: the Lord God of my lord the king say so too” (1 Kings 1:36 – King James).

 - Detached Amen, again referring to the words of another speaker but without a complementary affirmative sentence.
 Example: “Then I shook out the fold of my garment and said, “Also I shook my lap, and said, So God shake out every man from his house, and from his labour, that performeth not this promise, even thus be he shaken out, and emptied.
 And all the congregation said, Amen, and praised the Lord.
 And the people did according to this promise” (Nehemiah 5:13 – King James).

 - Final Amen, with no change of speaker, as in the subscription to the first three divisions of Psalms.